 ChargeRight vs Qmerit: Why You Should Get an Independent Assessment Before a $5,000 Installation Quote

-When you buy an EV, the manufacturer or dealership often directs you to Qmerit for “home charging installation.”
-Tesla, Ford, GM, Rivian, and BMW all use Qmerit as their preferred installation partner.
-What they don't tell you is that Qmerit is a referral network — not an independent assessor — and their financial incentives don't always align with yours.
+When you buy an EV, the manufacturer or dealership often directs you to Qmerit for "home charging installation."
+Several major EV brands, including Ford, GM, Rivian, and BMW, have pointed buyers to Qmerit as a preferred installation partner.
+What they don't tell you is that Qmerit is a referral network, not an independent assessor, and the incentives of a referral model don't always align with yours.

 I'm Jason Walls, Master Electrician, IBEW Local 369.
-I built ChargeRight because I kept seeing homeowners get $4,000–$6,000 quotes that included panel upgrades they didn't need.
+I built ChargeRight because I kept seeing homeowners get $4,000 to $6,000 quotes that included panel upgrades they didn't need.
 A $12.99 NEC 220.82 load calculation would have shown them the truth: most homes with 200A panels and gas heat have plenty of room for an EV charger.

 Should I use Qmerit or get an independent assessment first?

-Qmerit connects you with contractors who earn more when the scope of work is larger.
+A referral network connects you with contractors, and contractors earn more when the scope of work is larger.
 An independent assessment has no financial incentive to recommend unnecessary upgrades.
-You should know your panel's capacity before any contractor gives you a quote — that's the only way to verify whether a recommended upgrade is actually necessary.
+You should know your panel's capacity before any contractor gives you a quote.
+That's the only way to verify whether a recommended upgrade is actually necessary.

 NEC References: